SAP-samples/teched2025-AD165/exercises/ex2/README.md

 3. To adapt the card, you can adjust its *`manifest.json`* file on the right.

 > [!IMPORTANT]
-> Pleaase Make sure to replace ### with your participant number.
+> Please make sure to replace ### with your participant number.
 For example participant number 1 results in AD165-001

    <br>In the `sap.app` section on the top:
    <br> - Modify the card's *`id`* into `com.sap.teched.ad165.###` to make it unique and easier to identify later

 > [!CAUTION]
-> Please do not use "-" in the id, only Alphanumeric characters and "."
+> Please do not use "-" in the id, only alphanumeric characters and "."
 > <br>In addition, please note that the version property is mandatory.
 Do not change it, as without it the card will not be accepted by Work Zone.

    <br> - Change the *`title`* and *`shortTitle`* properties into `Standard AI Agents List Card by AD165-###`